 Brother Sewing Machines, Singer Industrial Sewing Machine, Brother Industrial Sewing Machine, Bernina Sewing Machines, Juki Sewing Machine, PFAFF Sewing Machines, Embroidery Sewing Machine, Janome Sewing Machine,Sewing Machine Repair Centennial, Leather Sewing Machines, Viking Sewing Machines, Elna, Omega…..

 Don’t trust just anyone to service your Sewing Machine – trust the authorized and insured professionals at Centennial Inc. to take care of you.
 We repair most makes and models Sewing Machine.
 We sell the ones that we rarely see for repair!
-We believe that this is why we’ve been able to be successful as a small business in a world where the “big box” stores have been dominating the marketplace with their high-volume, low price, no customer service strategies.1951 Singer Featherweight Sewing Machine
+We believe that this is why we’ve been able to be successful as a small business in a world where the “big box” stores have been dominating the marketplace with their high-volume, low price, no customer service strategies.
+Even tailors around Centennial Repair shop can get their sewing machines repaired faster and better.1951 Singer Featherweight Sewing Machine

 About Sewing Machines: